Zirias/poser/README.md

 Currently, only the `core` part is implemented.

+## Dynamic library versioning

+Dynamic libraries in poser will follow a simple versioning scheme:

+* A full library version consists of `major.minor.revision`, e.g.
+  `libposercore.so.1.0.0` has major version 1, minor version 0 and revision 0.
+* The major version is the *ABI* version.
+It will only be bumped when a change breaks the ABI (introduces changes that are not backwards-compatible).
+* The minor version is the *Feature* version.
+It will be bumped whenever new features are added in a backwards-compatible way.
+* The revision will be bumped when a change fixes some issue, not touching API/ABI at all.
+* The `SONAME` property of a dynamic library will only contain the major/ABI version (e.g. `libposercore.so.1`).

+So, updating a library with the same major/ABI version will never break consumers.
+Using consumers built against a newer minor/Feature version with an older version of a library *might* result in unresolved symbols.

 ## libposercore

 This is the core part offering basic functionality needed for every service: